raquo/laminar-full-stack-demo/README.md

 Lastly, as the `.less` files mirror the `.scala` component files, similar patterns are to be observed there, for example the component's scala file should be responsible for creating all of its internal elements like `-inputRow`.

 You can develop this pattern further as you wish.
 This baseline gives us:
-- Modular CSS / LESS files that can be loaded on-demand (using our `JSImportSideEffect` helper), conveniently co-located near the component's `.scala` files
+- Modular CSS / LESS files that can be loaded on-demand (using our vite plugins), conveniently co-located near the component's `.scala` files
 - Reduced leakage of CSS rules from parent components to child components
 - Easy to read component `.less` files with clear structure and limited scope